| How lying marketers sold Roe v. Wade to

 liability.
 That's a big factor, a huge perk.
 I almost never, ever had to

+worry about her lawyer bothering me.
 "In my practice, we were averaging between $250 and

 $500 per abortion and it was cash.
 It's the one time as a doctor you can